 ENGR 4400 Probability and Statistics 3(3,0).
-Statistics and engineering; probability; probability distributions; Chebyshev's theorem; norman distribution; applications to operations research; treatment of data; hypothesis testing; method of least squares; regression; and application to engineering problems.
+Statistics and engineering; descriptive statistics; sets and functions; proofs; permutations and combinations; discrete and continuous probability; probability distributions; Chebyshev's theorem; normal distribution; applications to operations research; treatment of data; hypothesis testing; method of least squares; regression; and application to engineering problems.

 ENGR 4440 Mobile Robotics (3).
 This course provides students with hands-on experience in mobile robot design, implementation, and testing.
 It covers mobile robot topics such as robot hardware, robot sensing, actuation, embedded system programming, and algorithms for localization, path planning, and mapping.
 It briefly covers multi-robot systems.
-Students are expected to work in laboratory in teams to build and test increasingly complex LEGO-based mobile robots and compete in an end-of-semester robot contest.
+Students are expected to work in laboratory in teams to build and test increasingly complex mobile robots and compete in an end-of-semester robot contest.
 Prerequisite: One semester of programming.